 Platinum Fountain Pen Lines

-- 3776 Century – Platinum’s main line of enthusiast fountain pens
+- 3776 Century – Platinum’s main line of enthusiast fountain pens.
+One of the great fountain pens sold today. ($94.00)

-- 3776 Century Nice – The same as the normal 3776 Century, but with translucent bodies.
+- 3776 Century Nice – Like the standard 3776 Century, but with translucent bodies.
 These often have rhodium or rose-gold plated components, which boost the price

 - Balance – The same pen as the Cool but with different trim.
-This includes the notable Platinum PTL-5000A ($36.53)
+This includes the popular Platinum PTL-5000A (Check on Amazon)

 - Cool – Similar to the Preppy but with a high-end plastic body and an upgraded steel nib

-- Plaisir – A Preppy with a metal cap and pen body
+- Plaisir – A Preppy with a metal cap and pen body.
+Same nib, feed, and section as the Preppy

 - Preppy – An excellent entry-level fountain pen, selling for around $3

-- Procyon – Basically an upgrade Plaisir, with a nicer body and an upgraded steel nib with more line variation then the one the Preppy/Plaisir
+- Procyon – Basically an upgrade Plaisir, with an aluminum body.
+Has an upgraded steel nib with more line variation then the one the Preppy/Plaisir

-- Izumo – High-end lacquered fountain pens, We won’t cover it here.
+- Izumo – High-end lacquered fountain pens.
+We won’t cover them here because they are specialty pieces.

 - Maki-e – High-end pens with custom designs on the body.
-We won’t cover it here
+Also specialty pieces not covered here.

-Out of all Platinum’s fountain pens, the ones listed above are those that you would see mentioned the most often.
-The main enthusiast line is the 3776 Century, while the Preppy is the mainstream disposable pen.
-These two firmly buttress Platinum’s fountain pens, as least as far as the mainstream buyer in concerned.
+Out of all Platinum’s fountain pens, the ones above are those that you would see mentioned the most often.
+The main enthusiast line is the 3776 Century (often spelled #3776 Century), with the Preppy being the mainstream disposable pen.
+These two firmly buttress Platinum’s fountain pen lineup, as least as far as the mainstream buyer in concerned.
 Both are world-class in their respective categories, so know that you are starting at a good place!

 The Plaisir line is basically the Preppy with a metal cap and body.
 There is little reason to get it over a Preppy, so we’ll limit our talk of it.
 The Procyon and Cool are interesting pens but they are awkwardly priced in the $40-55 price range, which puts them very close to the entry level Century 3776 — if you are going by street prices for Japan imports.